StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 ![Topology time](../../.gitbook/assets/v51_topology_time.png)

 On the timeline, the selected topology time is indicated by the playhead - a black line with the current topology time at the top.
-It is also specified in the **Topology time** box at the top of the timeline.
+It's also specified in the **Topology time** box at the top of the timeline.

 #### Set the topology time